 Quick couplings are also known as quick connect couplers.
-These are general purpose couplings which can connect at either end of the connection.
+These are general purpose couplings that can connect at either end of the connection.

 Quick couplings can be connected and disconnected easily as they are compact but very robust and sturdy in their application.
 They are highly reliable as they provide unswerving service for the transfer of fluid for pneumatic, hydraulic and vacuum systems.

-The couplings on the flow side have a floating ball valve which closes automatically when the couplings are disconnected and hence prevent the spillage of fluid from the system.
+The couplings on the flow side have a floating ball valve that closes automatically when the couplings are disconnected and hence prevent the spillage of fluid from the system.